 My primary phone is a Samsung Galaxy S22 Ultra.
 It has multiple lenses (including long zoom and wide), optical image stabilization (OIS) which is handy when walking around and recording, and it's water proof - which is really nice when working around salt water or in rainy climates.
 The good news is you can really use any vaguely-modern phone for streaming, but a newer device with a good quality camera and LTE or 5G is generally best.

 Every single time I stream from the beach, someone asks me what microphone I'm using.
 It makes sense, the port/beach is a windy place, and while smartphones have multiple mics to combat this, they have their limit.
 The mics I use most often are a RØDE VideoMic Me and a RØDE Wireless Go 2 set.

 The RØDE VideoMic Me is made to plug in and hold on to your smartphone for portable use, which is great.
-Sometimes, however, I use it as a hand mic, by plugging in an extension with 4 conductor 1/8" connector on each side, often labeled something like a '4 Conductor TRRS Extension'.
-Note that you can get variants of the VideoMic microphone with Lightening connectors or even USB-C.
+Sometimes, however, I use it as a hand mic, by plugging in an extension with a four conductor 1/8" connector on each side, often labeled something like a '4 Conductor TRRS Extension'.
+Note that you can get variants of the VideoMic microphone with Lightning connectors or even a USB-C.

 The Tripod, Mount, etc

 Often when streaming, you're walking around, or only on for a few minutes.
 It used to be, however, that when at the port and seven ships were sailing out, with a few minutes between each vessel, my shoulders felt like I'd just hung a dozen ceiling fans.
 I knew I needed something to hold my setup for longer scopes.
 I already had a few tripods, and started using a lighter, more portable one for these days.
 There are a ton of tripods out there, and they can get pricey, but I found that the Manfrotto Compact Action Tripod was the best combination of portability and quality for the price.